-Grab a nice, normal looking photo of yourself or one of your friends and drag it onto the PicMonkey homepage, in either the “Drop image to edit” box or the “Drop image to touch up” box.
+Open a nice, normal looking photo of yourself or one of your friends in PicMonkey.
+When you're in the Editor, just click Create new, then choose where to upload your file from.
 Good pictures to use have the subject looking at the camera, giving you easy access to all the different parts of their face.
-Using the slider in the bottom toolbar, zoom in to get started.

 2. Apply the base makeup

-Open the Demons theme and select Harrowing Hue.
+Open the Demons theme and click Harrowing Hue.
 Click the box with the white color and adjust your brush size.
 Paint the color onto the whole face and any other skin that’s showing.

-Once your image is looking sufficiently ashen, click the eraser icon and erase over the eyes and mouth, and any hair that you might have accidentally painted.
+Once your image is looking sufficiently ashen, click the eraser icon and erase over the eyes and mouth (or don't), and any hair that you might have accidentally painted.

-When you’re satisfied with how it looks, click Apply.
+When you’re satisfied with how it looks, click Apply to save your changes.

 3. Add some red details